Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Summary and Discussion

 \begin{enumerate} \item Measure the magnetic excitation spectra of the paramagnetic phase ($T>T_{\mathrm{N}}$) and refine the spin Hamiltonian by fitting these spectra.

-\item Measure long-wavelength excitation spectra of the ordered phase of interest ($T<T_{\mathrm{N}}$) and compare the results with the theoretical spectra of the single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ phases.
-The theoretical calculations should use the spin Hamiltonian refined from the paramagnetic excitation spectra, which will likely yield different profiles of Goldstone mode dispersion for the triple-\Q{} and single-\Q{} orderings. \end{enumerate}
+\item Measure long-wavelength excitation spectra of the ordered phase of interest ($T<T_{\mathrm{N}}$) and compare the results with the theoretical spectra of the single-${\mathbf{Q}}$ (or double-$\mathbf{Q}$ if feasible) and triple-${\mathbf{Q}}$ phases.
+The theoretical calculations should use the Hamiltonian obtained in Step 1, which will likely yield different profiles of Goldstone mode dispersion for the triple-\Q{} and the other two symmetry-breaking orderings. \end{enumerate}

+A crucial step in this approach is to obtain unbiased optimal exchange parameters from the paramagnetic phase through high-temperature simulation techniques based on LLD~\cite{rescale_Dahlbom}.
+Yet a more practical protocol is also available based on the model-independent universality proposed in this work: if the observed Goldstone-mode velocity profile is strongly anisotropic (nearly isotropic), the ground state is likely single or double-$\mathbf{Q}$ (triple-\Q{}).
+This qualitative distinction can be made directly from the experimental data without requiring Step 1.

-Identifying a triple-${\mathbf{Q}}$ ground state through long-wavelength excitations has significant merits from both theoretical and experimental perspectives.
-Theoretically, the long-wavelength approximation simplifies the profile of magnon dispersion into a universal scheme governed by the Goldstone theorem.
-This not only enables simple analytic calculations of the magnon dispersion but also ensures robustness against additional effects that could complicate the picture.
-For instance, magnons in metallic systems usually experience substantial decay or renormalization, especially in higher energies, due to interactions with conduction electrons.
-Moreover, in systems with highly itinerant magnetism, the Heisenberg model itself might not be a valid Hamiltonian for describing their magnetic dynamics \cite{moriya}.
-Nevertheless, the Goldstone theorem indicates the presence of well-defined collective excitations in the long-wavelength limit (linear modes in Eq. \ref{eq_magvel}), ensuring that our analysis based on Eq. \ref{Hamiltonian} and LSWT remains valid even in such situations.
-This also applies to systems influenced by significant quantum fluctuations (e.g., $S=1/2$ systems); while the non-interacting magnon picture may fail across a wide energy-momentum space, it still holds in the long-wavelength limit.
-Experimentally, long-wavelength excitations around ${\mathbf{q}}$=$\mathbf{Q}_{\nu}$ typically exhibit the strongest dynamical structure factor in a magnetic excitation spectrum, allowing for high-quality measurements even in systems with weak magnetic signals.
-These considerations suggest that identifying the single-\Q{} and triple-${\mathbf{Q}}$ phases based on $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ may be applicable to a broad range of magnetic materials, regardless of their specific characteristics.
+Identifying triple-${\mathbf{Q}}$ order through long-wavelength excitations offers significant advantages.
+For instance, magnons in metallic systems usually experience substantial decay or renormalization, especially at higher energies, due to interactions with conduction electrons.
+Moreover, in highly itinerant magnets, the Heisenberg model may not even be a valid description of magnetic dynamics~\cite{moriya}.
+Nevertheless, the Goldstone theorem guarantees well-defined collective excitations in the long-wavelength limit, ensuring that our analysis based on their velocity remains valid even under such situations.
+From an experimental standpoint, long-wavelength excitations around ${\mathbf{q}}$=$\mathbf{Q}_{\nu}$ typically exhibit the strongest $S_{\perp}(\mathbf{q},\omega)$, allowing for high-quality measurements even in systems with weak magnetic signals.
+These considerations suggest that identifying the triple-${\mathbf{Q}}$ phases (whose textures are typically topologically nontrivial) based on $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ would be applicable to a broad range of magnetic materials, regardless of their specific characteristics.